"From That Day On" is an ongoing project.

 It was created during the COVID-19 pandemic.
 The spaces and close-up objects absent of life project my emotions—loneliness, depression, disappointment, anxiety, and loss.
-This sense of isolation comes not only from the implementation of the stay-at-home order, but also from the suppression and ostracism of the US government as a Chinese living in the United States, and the feeling of powerlessness in the torrent of society.
+This sense of isolation comes not only from the implementation of the stay-at-home order, but also from the suppression and ostracism of the Trump administration, and the feeling of powerlessness in the torrent of society.
 The work also explores the futility of the two-dimensional space.
 Flat screens help us communicate with the world, but its vain attempt to mimic the three-dimensional space leaves us deluded and confused by its intangibleness.

 Picnic on the Grass (July 5th, 2020)/Picnic on Zoom